SmartKalea has created a smart platform that provides follow-up and management indicators on the subsystems that are part of the project.

-Electricity and water consumption through smart meters and platforms.
+• • Electricity and water consumption from smart meters and smart platforms

 The city's sustainability level is measured on a daily basis.
 It indicates the condition of 'SmartKalea city' and is based on the use of power and water, air quality and ways of getting around town.